ChristianGleitzman/ChristianGleitzman/README.md

 ## Education

-- 1st Year Computer Science Undergraduate Student at the University of Southampton
+- 1st Year Computer Science Undergraduate Student at the University of Southampton (Module overviews can be seen on my LinkedIn!)
 - Completed A levels in Mathematics, Further Mathematics and Computer Science as well as an EPQ, achieving grades A*,A*,A*,A respectively
 - Achieved 10 Grade Level 9s at GCSE including English, Maths and Sciences